Contribute a portion of your pay on a pre-tax basis to pay for eligible transportation and parking expenses.

 Commuter Benefit Program

-- You can use the debit card to cover the cost of eligible transit passes and parking expenses.
+- Use your benefits debit card to pay for eligible transit passes and parking expenses, or

-- Or you can purchase a transit pass or pay for parking directly and file for reimbursement through EBPA.
+- Purchase a transit pass or pay for parking directly and then file for reimbursement through EBPA.

-*Postdoctoral Scholars must have a valid social security number in order to participate in this benefit program.
+*Postdoctoral Scholars must have a valid Social Security Number (or ITIN) in order to participate in this benefit program.

 - How to use your EBPA Benefits Card for parking and transit (PDF)

 - Parking and Transit Frequently Asked Questions (PDF)